 Dental sealants protect the teeth from cavities.
 As the name suggests they are a protective seal over the tooth.

 According to the CDC report the dental sealants can prevent around 80% of cavities for two years after application.
 Not only that but they also continue to protect against 50 % of cavities for up to four years.
 That’s great, isn’t it!
 One study shows that school-aged children without sealants are three times more likely to develop cavities than children with sealants.
 Dentists near SK S7J 4M4 typically recommend sealants for a permanent molar as soon as they erupt, which is usually around the ages of 6 and 12.

 The Skinny on Sealants

 There has been a concern about the safety of dental sealants.
 BPA (bisphenol A) is associated with dental sealants and its over exposure has adverse health effects.
 American dental Association says that BPA is hardly used in dental products and dental sealants are safe.

 One more drawback of dental sealant is that a person’s bite feels abnormal as there’s an extra layer on the tooth.
 Some kinds of hassles are regarding the insurance as only some teeth are covered for dental sealants in the dental plans.

-Dentist in Saskatoon, Canada says that if applied professionally and accurately then dental sealants can last for decades.
+Dr. Adam Stenerson, dentist in Saskatoon, says that if applied professionally and accurately then dental sealants can last for decades.
 Plus, adults can also get the benefits of dental sealants if you don’t have any other restorative method done on the teeth.